CodeSolz/Folderly/README.md

-# 📂 Folderly – WordPress Media Library Folders
+# 📂 Folderlyzer – WordPress Media Library Folders

-Folderly is a WordPress plugin that transforms your Media Library into a clean, folder‑based workspace.
+Folderlyzer is a WordPress plugin that transforms your Media Library into a clean, folder‑based workspace.
 Organize your media files with drag‑and‑drop, color labels, bulk actions, and per‑user privacy — all without breaking URLs or moving files on disk.

 ## 🚀 Features
 - Create unlimited folders & sub‑folders